 Action Plan.

-Base actions will include the array of methods in long-time use by the USDA APHIS and will also include limited lethal control when the other methods prove ineffective.
+Base actions will include the array of methods in long-time use by the USDA WS and will also include limited lethal control when the other methods prove ineffective.

 Hazing activities will take place 8 hours per day April 1 through April 20 and June 2 through June 30.
 Hazing will take place 16 hours per day April 20 through June 1 when the maximum numbers of juvenile salmonids are normally passing the dam.